Writing Circles for Healing

-Self-reflective writing helps us to heal illness, loss, grief, trauma, and life-altering transitions by tapping into our own inner wisdom.
-Writing in a safe, supportive circle allows us to express our deepest feelings.
+Self-reflective writing can help us heal illness, loss, grief, and trauma by tapping into our own inner wisdom.
+When we write in a safe, supportive circle, we are able to express our deepest feelings.
 By sharing our stories and listening to each other with empathetic, focused attention, we validate our experiences.
-We may gain fresh perspectives, we may be surprised at what flows out on the page, and we can recognize and celebrate our strengths and our ability to meet our challenges.
-Our journey of healing is undertaken with courage and hope.
-We realize that we are not alone, that healing is a process, that we can encourage growth and self-awareness through paying attention to our voice.
+We gain fresh perspectives, we may be surprised at what flows out on the page, and we can experience creative rejuvenation.
+We recognize and celebrate our strengths and that we are not alone.
+We discover an ability to meet our challenges and our journey of healing is undertaken with courage and hope.
+Healing is a process and we can encourage this process through writing with intention.

 Writing is a way to listen to the deepest self, to pay attention to our intuition and to interpret our experience.
 It is a way to learn from the past, plan for the future, and to coach ourselves through a crisis.
 We can transform what may be painful into something profound and full of meaning through the process of writing, reading, and listening.
-Writing about trauma, loss, grief, illness, and life-altering transitions such as re-location or divorce can be therapeutic.
+Writing during life-altering transitions such as bereavement, re-location or divorce can be therapeutic.
 These writing circles are not therapy sessions and I am not a therapist.
 I am an experienced, devoted writer who uses writing for my own self-awareness.
-I believe that writing is a way to uncover our spirit's innate ability to heal.
+I believe that writing is a way to accentuate our innate ability to heal.

 By using simple techniques of self-reflective writing and sharing our stories, we experience commonality, connection, meaning, and wholeness.
 Transformation comes from understanding both the positive and the negative aspects of our experience as we delve deeper into its significance and find hope, grace and renewal.